DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 **Parameters:**

 - `path_to_csv_file`: This should be replaced with the path to the CSV file that contains the trainee IDs.
-The CSV file should contain a header row with an "trainee_id" and an "email" field.
+The CSV file should contain a header row with an “trainee_id” and an “email” field.
 See below:

 ```csv
 trainee_id,email